liangdrew/wattpoll/README.md

 {
     "question": "Who is the coolest?",
     "totalVotes": 1000,
-    "userVote": 1,                     //only returned when userId is passed in "created": "2017-04-27T17:00:35Z",
+    "userVote": 1,                     //only returned when username is passed in "created": "2017-04-27T17:00:35Z",
     "choices": [
         {